|

 0 Comments

+That's what makes the Horton Farmers' Market such a special place.
+Whether you're celebrating a long-time love, a new relationship, or simply spending time with friends who matter, the market offers the perfect starting point for connection, comfort, and a little winter magic.
+Here are some fun, thoughtful date ideas that start with Horton.
 When you walk through the market building at Horton, you might notice something right away.
 Every artisan stall has its own personality, draw, and charm.
 From hand shaped pottery to leathercraft hats and more, each item tells a story that's very different from the products you find on a big-box store shelf - mass-produced, identical, and often made far away from your local community.

 Understanding the difference between handmade and mass-produced helps shoppers appreciate the care, creativity, skill, and value behind local artisan goods.
 Winter can be a challenging season for all of us.
 Shorter days, colder temperatures, and busy schedules often mean less time spent visiting and connecting with others - especially when the snow and ice hit and keep us indoors.
 For many of us, the winter months can feel isolating, and that sense of disconnection and isolation can take a toll on our mental health.